CSISS/cc/docs/index.md

 Replace the `your-ip`, `your-port`, `CyberConnector-<version>` with the real name of your tomcat and downloaded CyberConnector package.
 For example, `localhost:8080`, `CyberConnector-0.6.6`.

-### Cloud Instance Template

-We provide a ready-to-use cloud template for you to install on mainstream cloud platforms like AWS, Google Cloud, Azure, OpenStack and CloudStack.
-Please go here to download the template.

-### Docker Image
+## 2.3 Docker Image

 We published a Docker image in DockerHub for docker users.
 The pull command is:

 `docker pull csiss/cyberconnector`

-# Modules

-## COVALI

-COVALI is the most important sub-system of CyberConnector.
-It can support comparison and validation of the tremendous amount of observational data or modeling data from atmospheric and other Earth science models (funded by [EarthCube CyberWay](http://cube.csiss.gmu.edu/CyberWay/web/index)).

-## Data Searcher

-A sub-system for searching Earth observations, model results or virtual data products (VDP)

-## Data Orderer

-A sub-system for orderring VDP (customizing existing observations into ready-to-use format)

-## Data Register

-A sub-system for registering and searching geoprocessing web services
+## 2.4 Cloud Instance Template

+We provide a ready-to-use cloud template for you to install on mainstream cloud platforms like AWS, Google Cloud, Azure, OpenStack and CloudStack.
+Please go here to download the template.

-# Usage
+# 3. Usage

-## COVALI

-### Interface
+## 3.1 Open Interface

+COVALI is web system.
+You can open it by entering "[http://cube.csiss.gmu.edu/CyberConnector/web/covali](http://cube.csiss.gmu.edu/CyberConnector/web/covali)" or "http://<yourtomcatip>:<yourtomcatport>/CyberConnector/web/covali" in the browser.
 The interface of COVALI has one top toolbar, one side menu, one left map and one right map.

 The buttons in the top toolbar from left to right are "Search", "Add", "Settings", "Animation", "Statistics", "Calculation" ([NCO](http://nco.sourceforge.net/) backed processing), "Print".
 The functions in the top toolbar and side menu are duplicated for easy access.
 The default base map of the two maps is OpenStreetMap.
 The two maps are synchronized at the same resolution, extent, and direction.
 Every time users move one of them, the other one will do the same.
 There are two map scales on the left top of each map indicating how many actual miles one pixel is equal to.
 There is a dropdown selection box on the left bottom of the right map to change the map projection or switch between 2D and 3D mode.

 ![comparison](comparison_asr_era5.jpg)

-### Add Data to Maps
+## 3.2 Add Data to Maps

 COVALI supports visualizing GRIB/NetCDF data on the maps.